Extra Facts

 Cyclic Groups

-It is easy to prove that if a finite group is cyclic then it has at most one subgrup of each order (dividing its order, by Lagrange, in which case this subgrup exists).
+It is easy to prove that if a finite group is cyclic then it has at most one subgroup of each order (dividing its order, by Lagrange, in which case this subgrup exists).
 The converse is also true, and useful for studying fields.

 This is an alternative, somewhat simpler, to my taste, proof of Corollary 8.10.
 The book’s proof by way of Lemma 8.11 is still quite interesting, though – one can use 8.11(b) as a starting point for proving the fundamental theorem of finite abelian groups.
 Compare also Theorem 9.57.